 BIOGRAPHY

 Liza Eurich is an artist, writer, and organizer based in London, Ontario.
-Her interdisciplinary practice moves across sculpture, collage, photography and drawing, while also engaging with creative writing, publishing, curatorial studies, and collaborative models for working.
-Her research interests include autotheory and embodied forms of curatorial practice, feminist and class-conscious approaches to labour and access, as well as slow and recursive modes of making.
+Her interdisciplinary practice moves across sculpture, collage, photography and drawing, while also engaging with creative writing, publishing, alternative curatorial models, and collaborative modes of working.
+Her studio practice foregrounds slow and recursive material practices that conisder feminst and class-consious appraoches to labour.
+Research interests include autotheory and embodied forms of curatorial practice.

 She co-founded the online publication Moire, as well as the project space Support.
 Represented by MKG127 in Toronto, her work has also been exhibited at Stride, Open Studio, G Gallery, Neutral Ground, Plug In ICA, McIntosh Gallery and the Power Plant Contemporary Art Gallery.
 Her writing has appeared in C Magazine, with forthcoming texts in BlackFlash and Public.
 She has participated in numerous international residencies including with the Hoffmitz Milken Center for Typography in LA (US), SIM in Reykjavik (IS), Acme Studios in London (UK) and GSS in Glasgow (UK).
 Her work has been generously supported by funding from the Canada Council for the Arts, Ontario Arts Council and London Ontario Arts Council.